duderstadt-lab/Julia_KCP_Notebooks/README.md

 This repository contains the following folders:
 * src

-⋅⋅⋅Julia v0.6 code for kinetic changepoint method.
+    Julia v0.6 code for kinetic changepoint method.
 * examples

-⋅⋅⋅A Jupyter notebook file explaining the usage of the change point functions, along with example data.
+    A Jupyter notebook file explaining the usage of the change point functions, along with example data.
 * SimulationsandFigures

-⋅⋅⋅In an effort to support reproducible research, we have included Juptyer Notebook files containing trajectory simulations, change point analysis and plotting.
+    In an effort to support reproducible research, we have included Juptyer Notebook files containing trajectory simulations, change point analysis and plotting.
 These require Python 3, Julia 0.6 and R kernels for the Jupyter notebook.
 Each uses a specified random seed which will allow the analysis and figures in the JCP paper to be precisely reproduced.

 To run everything, including the simulations and analysis, you will need the following installed: